syncfusion-content/javascript-docs/js/ReportViewer/SharePoint-integrated-report.md

 N> In SharePoint integrated mode reportServerUrl will be same as your site URL.
 The report path is relative to your reportServerUrl with file extension.

-## Credentials for SharePoint server
+## Forms credential for SharePoint server
 The Forms credentials are required to connect with the specified SharePoint integrated SSRS Report Server using Report Viewer.
 Specify the `ReportServerFormsCredential` property in Web API Controller `OnInitReportOptions` method.

 {% highlight c# %}